awsdocs/amazon-ec2-user-guide/doc_source/ExamplePolicies_EC2.md

 The following policy allows users to describe all instances, to start and stop only instances i\-1234567890abcdef0 and i\-0598c7d356eba48d7, and to terminate only instances in the US East \(N\.
 Virginia\) Region \(`us-east-1`\) with the resource tag "`purpose=test`"\.

 The first statement uses a \* wildcard for the `Resource` element to indicate that users can specify all resources with the action; in this case, they can list all instances\.
 The \* wildcard is also necessary in cases where the API action does not support resource\-level permissions \(in this case, `ec2:DescribeInstances`\)\.
-For more information about which ARNs you can use with which Amazon EC2 API actions, see [Actions, Resources, and Condition Keys for Amazon EC2](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonec2.html) in the *IAM User Guide*\.
+For more information about which ARNs you can use with which Amazon EC2 API actions, see [Actions, resources, and condition keys for Amazon EC2](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonec2.html)\.

 The second statement uses resource\-level permissions for the `StopInstances` and `StartInstances` actions\.
 The specific instances are indicated by their ARNs in the `Resource` element\.